pybliometrics-dev/pybliometrics/docs/configuration.rst

 The presence of this information will make use of the proxy.
 Be sure to remove the block when you don't want to use a proxy.

+In case you build `pybliometrics` using CI or on a server where prompts aren't possible, you can provide a single optional parameter to `create_config()`.
+The parameter must be a list of keys.
+When this parameter is used, there will be no prompts.

 Runtime